 Ronda went back to college unsure of what she wanted to do, took a basic programming class as an elective and found her calling!
 She got her degree in Computer Science from the University of Michigan and has been working as a .Net developer since.
-Ronda is currently working for The Iron Yard - Detroit as a .NET Engineering instructor.
+Ronda is currently working for Pillar Technologies as a Software Artisan.

 In her spare time Ronda can be found either at home with her husband, daughters and dogs or when the weather is nice, riding her motorcycle on the country roads outside Ann Arbor.